NupurGour654/PRODIGY_WD_03/README.md

 Responsive design for a smooth playing experience on all devices.
 Single player mode against a computer AI (optional).
 Two player mode for head-to-head competition.
-Clear visual indication of the current player and game state.nbfkjwfjw Detection of wins, draws, and game over conditions.
+Clear visual indication of the current player and game state.
+Detection of wins, draws, and game over conditions.

 Technologies Used